Skip to main content

 Read-onlyIdempotent

-Search UK Parliament petitions by keyword to retrieve title, status, signature count, and dates for government response or debate.
+Search UK Parliament petitions by keyword or topic to retrieve title, state, signature count, and dates.
+Filter by open, closed, or all states.

 Instructions